Skirlez/fabricated-exchange/README.md

 Additionally, as of now, the mod is still under development.
 So you could also suggest or implement new features, or old features from previous equivalence mods.

-Also, I'd appreciate an issue being opened before making a pull request to avoid two people working on the same thing.
+If you do want to contribute, please open an issue regarding the potential pull request to avoid the situation where two people work on the same thing (unless it's a minor change).

 # Licensing